Evergreen School District Dual Language Immersion Opportunities!

 Music During the School Day

-Choir is open to all students in grades 1- 4 who want to share their singing talents.
-Fall and spring choir practices weekly right after school.
-The fall choir culminates with a Holiday Choir Performance in December.
-See After School Programs for more information on this PTO sponsored program.
+Choir is open to all students in grades 1-4 who want to share their singing talents.
+PTO coordinates this popular musical program, and holds on-site choir practices weekly right after school at Silver Oak.
+Rehearsals and preparations culminate with a Holiday Choir Performance in December.
+See After School Programs for more information on this PTO-coordinated program.

-The after school instrumental music program, led by Matt Powell (grades 1st - 4th grades classroom music teacher), is available to all 5th and 6th grade students with no previous experience required.
-Beginning and advanced levels are available for a variety of instruments including flute, clarinet, alto saxophone, trumpet, trombone, and percussion.
-The program culminates with a performance in the Spring Concert in June.
-See After School Programs for more information on this PTO sponsored program.
+This after school instrumental music program, led by Mr. Andrew Boyd (5th-6th grade classroom music teacher), begins in the fall and is available to all 5th and 6th grade students with no previous experience required.
+Beginning and advanced levels are available for a variety of instruments including flute, clarinet, alto saxophone, trumpet, trombone, tuba, and percussion.
+The program culminates with a performance in the Spring Concert at the end of the school year.
+See the Band webpage for more information on this PTO-coordinated program.

 There are 2 productions each year.
 In the fall, students in grades 4-6 start work on the upper grade play culminating in a week of performances in mid-December.
 During the spring, students in grades 1-3 start work on the lower grade play culminating in a week of performances in March.
 This is always a wonderful experience for the children so be on the look-out for details about each play.